 Students are very appreciative when they are forgiven a missing homework assignment.
 These printable passes make it easy for you to give out this reward.
 If you'd rather show students that all assignments are important, give out late assignment passes instead, where a student can turn in homework past the due date without being penalized.

 Check out your nearby flea market, garage sales, or dollar stores to pick up some small and inexpensive toys to reward your elementary students.
 Pencils and other school supplies are a good option for older students, and used books are always appropriate.
-Of course, students of all ages love candy and gum—and permission to chew it in class—so some individually-wrapped pieces are nice to keep on hand.
+Of course, students of all ages love candy, so some individually-wrapped pieces are nice to keep on hand.

 Children love recess, and there's a good reason—it allows them to socialize with classmates without the stress of the classroom setting.
 Reward your students with an extended recess one day to show them how much you appreciate their good work.
 Or if you don't normally have recess at all, try some outdoor games that are educational enough to pass for a lesson.